Alexmhack/py_handles_csv/README.md

 # py_handles_csv
 reading and writing CSV files in python using csv and pandas module

-# What CSV stands for ?
+# What CSV Stands For ?
 **CSV** stands for **Comma Separated Values File** is just like a plain file that uses a different approach for structuring data.